jwittbold/autoinc-hdfs-spark/README.md

 Within ```autoinc_spark.py``` we have built a SparkSession and using SparkContext we have created an RDD from \
 ```/input/data.csv```

-We can view the contents by collecting the raw RDD and the output will appear as seen below:
+We can view the contents by collecting the raw RDD and the output will appear as below:

 ![raw_rdd_collect](/screenshots/raw_rdd_collect.png)